 Best Gospel Instrumentalist

 Gospel – Jazz – R&B – Classical

-Avery opened for the After Work Blues Barbecue Jam Concert Series in Riverdale, Georgia.
-He played for Mayor of Atlanta, Kaseem Reed for the City of Atlanta’s Commemoration of the 50th Anniversary of the Selma-Montgomery March, played with Grammy Award winning Tenor Saxophonist, Kebbi Williams and the Wolf Pack in the Atlanta Jazz Festival, played for the Willie Watkins Community Day and Bridge Naming Ceremony, Martin Luther King Jr. Human Rights Prayer Breakfast, Friends of Clayton Transit, played at Morehouse College for A Celebration of the Life and Work of Dr. Vincent Harding Memorial, recording artist, Jori Kenya Shelton, opened for Atlanta's own pop star singer, Keri Hilson, and countless others and organizations.
 Avery had the opportunity to perform and Won FIRST PLACE as a Star of Tomorrow in Amateur Night and Won FIRST PLACE as a Star of Tomorrow in Amateur Night SHOW OFF for the Amateur night at the Apollo Theater in New York.
 Avery returned and played for the AMATEUR NIGHT HOLIDAY SPECIAL at the Apollo Theater in New York with Special Guest Performance by Diggy Simmons.
-He also played at the Bijou Theatre, "Your Time to Shine", talent competition in Bridgeport, Connecticut.
-He won first place in the youth division.
-Avery feels that every time he plays he is telling a story and painting a musical picture.
-Not only is it fun to play but it is also soothing to the ear.
+He also performed at the Bijou Theatre, "Your Time to Shine," the talent competition in Bridgeport, Connecticut, and won first place in the youth division.
+Avery feels that he is telling a story and painting a musical picture every time he plays.
+It is fun to play, but it is also soothing to the ear.